 One of the best things about New Orleans is that you can enjoy the food, culture, music, and sites at an affordable price.
 As a primary focus of Astrid Solo Travel Advisor, we work to bring you affordable luxury tips and tricks for trips near and far.
-Whether you are looking for somewhere to stay, someone to eat, or somewhere to view art, we have you covered.
+Whether you are looking for somewhere to stay, someone to eat, in need of an injury attorney, or somewhere to view art, we have you covered.

 Bacchanal is a quintessential wine bar in New Orleans.
 Not only do they offer live music every single day of the week, but they have an enormous outdoor space that is perfect for sipping your favorite varietal with music in the background.
 When you first walk in, you are given the option to buy a bottle of wine or other beverages to take outside--perfect for any type of budget-- or purchase drinks from the bar..
 Bacchanal also offers a delicious menu for the hungry, with items including small places to entrees across a range of prices.